xl-s/ShallowLearning/report.md

 -[x] Discuss difference between the two architectures above and defend which one we chose and why -[ ] Discuss reasons behind this choice of model structure (types of layers, # of params) -[ ] Discuss value for mini-batch size
--[ ] Explain choice of loss function and its parameters (if any) -[ ] (Bonus) Implementing regularisation on loss function and discuss its appropriate choice of parameters and benefits for model
+-[x] Explain choice of loss function and its parameters (if any) -[x] (Bonus) Implementing regularisation on loss function and discuss its appropriate choice of parameters and benefits for model

+-[x] Explain choice of optimiser and its parameters
+-[ ] (Bonus) Implementing scheduler and discuss its appropriate choice of parameters and benefits -[ ] Explain choice of initialisation of model parameters -[ ] Learning curves to show evolution of loss function and other performance metrics over epochs for both train and test sets

 ### 2.1 Choice of Architecture
 #### 2.1.1 Difference in architecture
 The 2-part binary architecture contains 2 sequential classifiers.
 The first classifier discriminates normal samples against infected samples whereas the second classifier only takes into account "infected" samples and discriminates